OICR/softeng-blog/_posts/bashar_allabadi/helm-charts-best-practices.md

 My experience is that the 2nd approach is easier to maintain and has less overhead because env vars are added and removed often and in the second way there is no need to change anything in the chart itself, it is dynamic enough do that.

 ### Chart per service vs Common chart
 We started creating a chart per service but after sometime it was clear that for the majority of microservices they all looked the same, regardless of the technology of the service, the charts looked the same.

-So I introduced a generic chart called Stateless-svc and it allows users to configure and customize it only through providing the values file.
+So I introduced a generic chart called Stateless-svc (https://github.com/icgc-argo/charts/tree/master/stateless-svc) and it allows users to configure and customize it through providing the values file.
 This allows us to:

 - enforce common practices like labeling, security, adding extra common resources without having to go over all charts
-- maintain only 1 chart for many microservices.
+- maintain only 1 chart for many microservices. no need to create new chart for every new service which cuts the time to get up and running.
 - easier to automate and build processes around since there are no special cases.
 - consistency in configuring charts and estabilishing conventions.